Letoa phonemes

 Syllables must be (C)V in shape (where V=any vowel and C=any consonant).
 The stress in Letoa always falls on the penultimate vowel.

-Overall Letoa phonemes present few difficulties to speakers of Rotoa languages.
+Overall, Letoa phonemes present few difficulties to speakers of Rotoa languages.
 This helps ensure that Letoa is well-suited to its role as the global auxiliary language.